FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 ## Demo workflow UI basics

-Workflow Builder is a graphical interface for Workflow Manager and is used to create, modify and manage workflows.
+The Workflow Builder is a graphical interface for Workflow Manager.
+It is used to create, modify and manage workflows.

-Workflows are groups of tasks and/or sub-workflows that can be used, for example, to install or delete devices, create loopback interfaces on devices, send messages and much more.
+Workflows are groups of tasks and/or sub-workflows that can be used to install or delete devices, create loopback interfaces on devices, send messages and much more.
 You can create your own workflows or edit existing ones by adding or removing tasks or sub-workflows.

-Every task and sub-workflow placed in a workflow has a unique reference alias, and no two workflows can share a name and version.
+Every task and sub-workflow placed in a workflow has a unique reference alias.
+No two workflows can share a name and version.

 <!--
 ### Creating a new workflow